crudjt/crudjt-python/README.md

 3. Project root directory (fallback)

 ## Storage Characteristics
-* Store JT **automatically removing expired tokens** every 24 hours without blocking the main thread
+* CRUDJT **automatically removing expired tokens** after start and every 24 hours without blocking the main thread
-* **Store JT automatically fsyncs every 500ms**, meanwhile tokens ​​are available from cache
+* **Storage automatically fsyncs every 500ms**, meanwhile tokens ​​are available from cache

 # Multi-process Coordination
 For multi-process scenarios, CRUDJT uses gRPC over an insecure local port for same-host communication only.
 It is not intended for inter-machine or internet-facing usage